224 West 57th Street: Hearst and other office tenants

 George Soros's Open Society Foundations leased all the office space at the Argonaut Building in September 2011, with the former ground-floor showroom housing a bank by that time.
 Tirmizi Campbell subsequently renovated the interior space for OSF's use, with the project being completed in 2013.
 Eretz Group purchased 224 West 57th Street from M1 Real Estate in 2015 for $214 million, and the owners secured a $145 million loan for the building in 2018.
 By mid-2022, Open Society Foundations was still the only office tenant in the Argonaut Building.
+Soros Fund Management moved to foreclose on the building's mortgage in April 2024.
+That June, the delinquent mortgages on the building were sold by Deutsche Bank and another German lender to the George Soros Family office.

 Critical reception

 Shortly after the Peerless and Demarest buildings opened, Architects' and Builders' Magazine wrote that the designs complemented the Broadway Tabernacle "in a harmonious and satisfactory manner".
 The magazine wrote that the Gothic designs differed from each other "in every detail", but "in spirit conveys the same idea".
 In 2007, Gray wrote in The New York Times that the facade, which complemented the long-demolished Broadway Tabernacle, "seems a bit out of place amid the traffic at one of the busiest intersections in Midtown".